fsjavier/loketable/README.md

 ## Deployment

-This site has been deployed to Heroku, using ElephantSQL database and Cloudinary, following the following steps:
+This site has been deployed to Heroku, using ElephantSQL database and Cloudinary, following these steps:

 1. Installing Django and supporting libraries